jentrialgo/blogbook/README.md

-                                  Platform used to host the blog  [required] --tag TEXT                      Only the posts with that tag (or tags if the option is repeated) will be included --help                          Show this message and exit.
+                                  Platform used to host the blog  [required] --tag TEXT                      Only the posts with that tag (or tags if the option is repeated) will be included --generate-html / --no-generate-html
+                                  Generate also a HTML file --help                          Show this message and exit.
 ```